-Note: Safari is the preferred web browser for Ki Pro control.
+Safari is the preferred web browser for Ki Pro control on the Mac, and additionally Chrome and Firefox on Windows.
 Other web browsers may work, but AJA cannot guarantee consistent operation for all web browsers or web browser versions.

 Resetting Values To Factory Settings